Diabetes

 Heart disease, stroke and diabetes

 Diabetes increases the risk of high blood pressure, narrowing of the arteries (atherosclerosis), coronary artery disease and stroke.
-So if you are a person with diabetes, you have a higher risk of developing heart disease and stroke
+So if you’re a person with diabetes, you have a higher risk of developing heart disease and stroke – and these conditions may also occur at a younger age for you.

 Types of diabetes

-• Gestational diabetes is a temporary condition where your body cannot properly use insulin during pregnancy.
+• Gestational diabetes is a temporary condition where your body can’t properly use insulin during pregnancy.
 During pregnancy, the placenta produces hormones that can make your cells more resistant to insulin.
-Usually your pancreas produces extra insulin to overcome this, but sometimes it cannot keep up which causes gestational diabetes.
+Usually, your pancreas produces extra insulin to overcome this, but sometimes it can’t keep up, which causes gestational diabetes.

 Christina Stuwe